If you’re debating staying in Kinsale in Cork, you’ve landed in the right place.

 If you hop into our Kinsale hotels guide, you’ll find high quality hotels that offer a range of suites and rooms, and boast sea views and amazing amenities.

-Besides the larger hotels, there are a number of smaller, boutique hotels if you’re looking for somewhere a little more personal.
+Besides the larger hotels, there are a number of smaller, boutique hotels and B&Bs in Kinsale if you’re looking for somewhere a little more personal.
 Maintaining the same high standards as their larger counterparts, they guarantee comfort and enjoyment.

 Unique Airbnbs in Kinsale

 There are plenty of great Airbnbs in Kinsale, too.
 There’s no shortage of stunning places, ranging from private rooms to entire houses and apartments.

 You’ll find a lot of choice right in the centre of Kinsale, but there’s also numerous places just outside the town as well, many within walking distance of all the best pubs and restaurants!

 While Kinsale is renowned for its restaurants, it’s equally loved for its pubs.
 There’s a wide range of fantastic places to grab a pint, take in some traditional music sessions, and just enjoy the craic.